Mujtaba-12390/EPL-Data-Tales/README.md

 pip install matplotlib
 pip install seaborn
 ```
+**5. Install the data set:** You need to install the dataset of EPL by opening the [`EPL_Dataset`](https://github.com/Mujtaba-12390/EPL-Data-Tales/blob/main/EPL_Set.csv) file.

- **5. Explore the Analysis:** Dive into the analysis by opening the `` file in your preferred Python environment.
+ **5. Explore the Analysis:** Dive into the analysis by opening the `Manchester United EPL Data Story & Winning Steak.ipyub` file in your preferred Python environment.

 ## License

 This project is open-source and available under the [MIT License](https://github.com/Mujtaba-12390/EPL-Data-Tales/blob/main/LICENSE).
 Feel free to use, modify, and share our work, while respecting the terms of the license.

 We look forward to your exploration and contributions.
-Together, let's uncover the stories hidden within the COVID-19 data!
+Together, let's uncover the stories hidden within the EPL data!

 [Explore the Data Storytelling](https://github.com/Mujtaba-12390/EPL-Data-Tales/)